If anyone asked me what my favorite room in the house is, it would usually be my family room.

 So when I saw this, I knew immediately I needed to have it in my home somewhere.

-Then I went to my local Sherwin Williams store, got the swatch, then put it away for over a month.
+I then went to my local Sherwin Williams store, got the swatch, and put it away for over a month.

 Originally I thought about painting my entire kitchen this color.

 But I was wanting to shy away from such a bold color in my kitchen, would I really want to do another bold color?